 45% will measure performance on work that assessesunderstanding, including projects, posters, presentations, formative assessments (quizzes), and summative assessments (unit tests).
 There will be a midterm in mid-January worth 10% of the 2nd quarter grade, with Participation, Learning, and Assessment adjusted accordingly

-Technology in this course You are expected to use Netclassroom (netclassroom.ttlc.org) to get assignment details and keep track of how you are doing.
-Much of the classwork and homework will be on Google Classroom.
+Technology in this course Much of the classwork and homework will be on Google Classroom at the start of the year and Blackbaud later in the year.
 Make sure to use your online accommodations for reading, writing, and organization.
 Mr. Peal can help you use all these tools to help you succeed in this class.
 Have a great year!